How long does a leg of lamb take to defrost

 5. Continue changing the water every 30 minutes until the leg of lamb is completely thawed.
 The time needed for thawing will depend on the size of the leg of lamb.

-See also How long do lavender cuttings take to root
+See also How long does it take for moonpig to deliver

 It’s important to note that the leg of lamb should be cooked immediately after it has thawed using the cold water method to ensure food safety.